 Prematurity research centers

 The March of Dimes is not only dedicated to helping those affected by premature birth, but also to preventing premature birth, to avoid the pain and costs of the NICU entirely.
-Only modest progress has been made in identifying the underlying causes of preterm birth so the March of Dimes has now made this a top research priority.
+Only modest progress has been made in identifying the underlying causes of preterm birth, so the March of Dimes has now made this a top research priority.
 We seek not mere incremental advances, but transformative discoveries, just as vaccines were for polio.
 Traditional approaches to the problem have not been successful.
-This is why we have launched six Prematurity Research Centers, to foster a new model of collaboration.
-These Centers integrate scientists from individual disciplines to form innovative collaborations that can accelerate research discoveries.
+This is why we have founded six Prematurity Research Centers, to foster a new model of collaboration.
+These Centers integrate scientists from different scientific disciplines to form innovative collaborations to accelerate research discoveries.

-The unique approach of transdisciplinary research was developed in response to the multiple factors involved in triggering premature birth and the complexity of the problem.
-The strength of this method lies in the diversity of the participating investigators, reflecting the multiple possible causes.
+The unique approach of transdisciplinary research was developed in response to the multiple factors involved in triggering premature birth, and the complexity of the problem.
+The strength of this method lies in the diversity in expertise of the participating investigators, reflecting the multiple possible causes.
 These causes involve many interactive biological factors that will not be uncovered by searching for singular risks from isolated disciplines.
 The more lines of inquiry we can pursue, the better the chance we will have of finding those that lead to solutions.
-In addition to physical scientists, such as pediatricians and obstetricians, and reproductive scientists, who have long attempted to illuminate the scientific basis of labor, we are bringing together scientists from divergent disciplines, many of whom were not previously engaged in prematurity research.
+In addition to physical scientists, such as pediatricians, obstetricians, and reproductive scientists, who have long attempted to illuminate the scientific basis of labor, we are bringing together scientists from varying disciplines, many of whom were not previously engaged in prematurity research.
 These new "recruits" come from the fields of genomics, social sciences, bioinformatics, microbiology bioengineering, physics and many others.

-All six Centers have launched across the country at leading academic institutions.
-The March of Dimes will invest $2 million a year for 5 years in each Center.
+The six Centers are established at leading academic institutions across the country and abroad.
 The first Center was launched in 2011 at Stanford University School of Medicine, followed by the March of Dimes Prematurity Research Center — Ohio Collaborative in 2013.
-In 2014, two more centers were launched.
-On November 10, the March of Dimes Prematurity Research Center at Washington University was established in St. Louis, Mo.
-On November 17, highlighting World Prematurity Day, the March of Dimes Prematurity Research Center at the University of Pennsylvania was opened in Philadelphia, Pa.
-The next center, March of Dimes Prematurity Research Center at the University of Chicago-Northwestern-Duke was launched in 2015.
+In 2014, two more centers were founded, with one at Washington University in St. Louis, and one at the University of Pennsylvania.
+The next center, March of Dimes Prematurity Research Center at the University of Chicago-Northwestern-Duke started in 2015.
 The final center, March of Dimes Prematurity Center at Imperial College, London cemented the network as the first international center in 2017.
 Together, this network of six research centers leverage specific and complementary strengths to accelerate productivity.
 Collective progress will translate into diagnostics and treatments to prevent premature birth.